Advisors Asset Management Inc. Trims Holdings in WNS (Holdings) Limited (NYSE:WNS)

-Advisors Asset Management Inc. decreased its holdings in WNS (Holdings) Limited (NYSE:WNS) by 28.7% in the 2nd quarter, Holdings Channel reports.
+Advisors Asset Management Inc. trimmed its position in WNS (Holdings) Limited (NYSE:WNS) by 28.7% during the second quarter, Holdings Channel.com reports.
 The firm owned 4,138 shares of the business services provider’s stock after selling 1,669 shares during the period.
-Advisors Asset Management Inc.’s holdings in WNS were worth $331,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Advisors Asset Management Inc.’s holdings in WNS were worth $331,000 at the end of the most recent quarter.

-A number of other hedge funds have also added to or reduced their stakes in WNS.
-Institutional & Family Asset Management LLC purchased a new stake in WNS in the 1st quarter valued at $42,000.
-JPMorgan Chase & Co. increased its stake in WNS by 51.0% in the 1st quarter.
-JPMorgan Chase & Co. now owns 1,641 shares of the business services provider’s stock valued at $119,000 after buying an additional 554 shares during the period.
-XTX Topco Ltd acquired a new position in shares of WNS during the 1st quarter worth $222,000.
-QP Wealth Management LLC purchased a new stake in shares of WNS in the 1st quarter worth about $224,000.
-Finally, Veriti Management LLC purchased a new stake in shares of WNS in the 2nd quarter worth about $227,000.
-Hedge funds and other institutional investors own 91.25% of the company’s stock.
+A number of other large investors have also recently added to or reduced their stakes in the business.
+Grandeur Peak Global Advisors LLC lifted its holdings in WNS by 1.6% in the 1st quarter.
+Grandeur Peak Global Advisors LLC now owns 2,603,252 shares of the business services provider’s stock valued at $188,580,000 after purchasing an additional 42,192 shares in the last quarter.
+WCM Investment Management LLC lifted its holdings in WNS by 30.2% in the 1st quarter.
+WCM Investment Management LLC now owns 1,512,319 shares of the business services provider’s stock valued at $109,552,000 after purchasing an additional 350,756 shares in the last quarter.
+TimesSquare Capital Management LLC lifted its holdings in WNS by 0.8% in the 1st quarter.
+TimesSquare Capital Management LLC now owns 1,310,897 shares of the business services provider’s stock valued at $94,961,000 after purchasing an additional 10,264 shares in the last quarter.
+Schroder Investment Management Group lifted its holdings in shares of WNS by 27.4% during the 1st quarter.
+Schroder Investment Management Group now owns 1,175,315 shares of the business services provider’s stock worth $85,140,000 after acquiring an additional 252,930 shares during the period.
+Finally, Massachusetts Financial Services Co.
+MA lifted its holdings in shares of WNS by 2.2% during the 1st quarter.
+Massachusetts Financial Services Co.
+MA now owns 1,092,826 shares of the business services provider’s stock worth $79,164,000 after acquiring an additional 23,116 shares during the period.
+Institutional investors own 91.25% of the company’s stock.

-A number of research analysts have issued reports on the stock.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of WNS from $80.00 to $85.00 and gave the company a “buy” rating in a report on Friday, July 16th.
-JPMorgan Chase & Co. upped their target price on shares of WNS from $89.00 to $99.00 and gave the company an “overweight” rating in a report on Tuesday, August 17th.
-Barrington Research upped their target price on shares of WNS from $84.00 to $95.00 and gave the company an “outperform” rating in a report on Friday, July 16th.
-Cowen upped their target price on shares of WNS from $82.00 to $90.00 and gave the company an “outperform” rating in a report on Friday, July 16th.
-Finally, Zacks Investment Research lowered shares of WNS from a “buy” rating to a “hold” rating in a report on Thursday, July 22nd.
-Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average target price of $87.60.
+Several research analysts have recently weighed in on WNS shares.
+JPMorgan Chase & Co. increased their price objective on shares of WNS from $89.00 to $99.00 and gave the stock an “overweight” rating in a report on Tuesday, August 17th.
+Needham & Company LLC increased their price objective on shares of WNS from $88.00 to $97.00 and gave the stock a “buy” rating in a report on Thursday, July 15th.
+Zacks Investment Research lowered shares of WNS from a “buy” rating to a “hold” rating in a report on Thursday, July 22nd.
+Deutsche Bank Aktiengesellschaft increased their price objective on shares of WNS from $80.00 to $85.00 and gave the stock a “buy” rating in a report on Friday, July 16th.
+Finally, Cowen increased their target price on shares of WNS from $82.00 to $90.00 and gave the stock an “outperform” rating in a research report on Friday, July 16th.
+Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the company.
+The stock currently has an average rating of “Buy” and an average price target of $87.60.

-WNS (NYSE:WNS) last posted its earnings results on Wednesday, July 14th.
-The business services provider reported $0.76 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.68 by $0.08.
-The firm had revenue of $236.20 million during the quarter, compared to the consensus estimate of $229.29 million.
-WNS had a net margin of 11.95% and a return on equity of 18.43%.
-The company’s revenue was up 17.3% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.50 EPS.
-On average, equities analysts expect that WNS will post 2.46 earnings per share for the current year.

 WNS (Holdings) Limited, a business process management (BPM) company, provides data, voice, analytical, and business transformation services worldwide.
 The company operates through two segments, WNS Global BPM and WNS Auto Claims BPM.
 It offers industry-specific services to clients primarily in insurance; diversified businesses, including manufacturing, retail, consumer packaged goods, media and entertainment, and telecom; travel and leisure; healthcare; utilities; shipping and logistics; consulting and professional services; and banking and financial services.